egoist/poi.js.org/docs/api.md

 Return: `WebpackConfig`

-It returns a webpack config object, this might be different the actual webpack config we use if you didn't call `app.prepare()` before this.
+It returns a webpack config object, this might be different from the actual webpack config we use if you didn't call `app.prepare()` before this.
+But it's enough to use with `eslint-plugin-import-resolver-webpack`.

 ### app.build()